Opelika approves alternate school year calendar, new start date Aug 12

 The system’s new start date puts it at beginning the school year, around the same time as the Auburn and Lee County school systems.

 For fall, the system will observe the Labor Day (Sept.
 7) and Veterans Day (Nov.
 11) holidays, Thanksgiving Break on Nov.
-26 and 27 and Christmas Break from Dec.
+26 -27 and Christmas Break from Dec.
 23 through Jan.
 1.

 Teacher’s will return to school for professional development starting next week.
 Going into the new school year, Neighbors said he wants the system to focus on establishing and sticking to daily routines before making decisions about extracurricular activities.